Jannath19/sqlite_database_operations/README.md

 In this assignment, we performed an exploratory data analysis (EDA) on the provided datasets.
 Here are some key observations and insights from our analysis:

 - **Dataset 1**:
--Description Diversity: The dataset includes a diverse set of descriptions for medical procedures, with 5449 unique values.
-While some descriptions are specific, others are more general, reflecting a range of medical services.
+-The dataset includes a diverse set of descriptions for medical procedures, with 5449 unique values.
+-While some descriptions are specific, others are more general, reflecting a range of medical services.

--Procedure Types: Procedures are categorized into two types: 'Outpatient' and 'Inpatient.'
-'Outpatient' procedures are more common, with 6041 occurrences, while 'Inpatient' procedures appear 886 times.
+-Procedures are categorized into two types: 'Outpatient' and 'Inpatient.'
+-'Outpatient' procedures are more common, with 6041 occurrences, while 'Inpatient' procedures appear 886 times.

 - **Dataset 2**:
-- Package Description: A wide range of descriptions, such as 'Box,' 'Blister,' 'Syringe,' among others, underscores the variety in packaging types.
+-A wide range of descriptions, such as 'Box,' 'Blister,' 'Syringe,' among others, underscores the variety in packaging types.
-Some descriptions, like 'Punchcard,' are less common, appearing only once in the dataset.
+-Some descriptions, like 'Punchcard,' are less common, appearing only once in the dataset.

--Charged Quantity: '100 each' stands out as the most frequent charge quantity, with 2570 occurrences.
+-'100 each' stands out as the most frequent charge quantity, with 2570 occurrences.
-The dataset includes diverse charge quantities, encompassing counts and milliliter measurements.
+-The dataset includes diverse charge quantities, encompassing counts and milliliter measurements.
-Occasional quantities like 'Punchcard' suggest less conventional billing practices.
+-Occasional quantities like 'Punchcard' suggest less conventional billing practices.

 ## SQLite Database Setup